Getting Started

 Limitations

-Fleet Telemetry is a new capability, and there are a number of limitations imposed by Tesla:
+Fleet Telemetry is the modern way to access data from Tesla vehicles, but there are a number of limitations imposed by Tesla:

 • Is not supported on pre 2021 Model S/X vehicles with MCU 1 or MCU 2.

-• Can only be active on one third party service at a time.
+• Can only have a maximum of 6 third party services active at a time.

 • Requires the vehicle to be running version 2023.20 or newer.